jshaffar/Bash-Routlette/README.md

 # Bash-Routlette
 Chooses random command at your own risk.
 You can play thorugh running ./trigger.sh and picking mode, or chosing mode individually.
+In history mode, the command will definitely run, the unceratintly is what command runs.
+In the other mode, the command has a probability you will give it of running (hence why its called roulette).
+Good luck!!
-Couple Different Modes
+Couple Different Modes Exaplined
 ## custom mode: Chose the command
 You can chose the command that is run.
 Set a numerator, denominator, and see what fate allows
 ## history mode: Go into history or file